ray-project/ray/doc/source/tune/user-guide.rst

   with the parameter values in them)
 * **TUNE_RESULT_DIR**: Directory where Tune trial results are stored.
 If this is not set, ``~/ray_results`` will be used.
+* **TUNE_RESULT_BUFFER_LENGTH**: Tune can buffer results from trainables before they are passed to the driver.
+Enabling this might delay scheduling decisions, as trainables are speculatively continued.
+Setting this to ``0`` disables result buffering.
 * **TUNE_SYNCER_VERBOSITY**: Amount of command output when using Tune with Docker Syncer.
 Defaults to 0.
 * **TUNE_WARN_THRESHOLD_S**: Threshold for logging if an Tune event loop operation takes too long.
 Defaults to 0.5 (seconds).
 * **TUNE_STATE_REFRESH_PERIOD**: Frequency of updating the resource tracking from Ray.
 Defaults to 10 (seconds).